aws-samples/rekognition-inference-scheduler/README.md

 2. Startup Lambda function makes the call to start the model using “start_project_version” API.
 3. Startup Lambda function enables event source mapping for the source SQS queue and the Inference Lambda function.
 4. Once the Rekognition Custom Label Model is live, Inference Lambda can start running inferencing for the uploaded items.
-5. EventBridge Scheduler Cronjob will trigger the Shutdown function at the scheduled time (end of the day).
+5. EventBridge Scheduler Cronjob will trigger the Shutdown function at the scheduled time (mostly at the end of the day).
 Ex.
 5.00 PM.
 6. Shutdown Lambda Function will remove the event source mapping for the Inference function from the SQS queue.
 7. Shutdown Lambda function makes the call to stop the model using “stop_project_version” API.